Jieyab89/OSINT-Cheat-sheet/README.md

 - [Fiddler](https://www.telerik.com/fiddler) Uncover software bugs when HTTP communication is involved.
 The Fiddler set of tools helps you promptly identify errors to effectively fix them.
 Easily (like burp)
 - [privacyspace](https://github.com/Xposed-Modules-Repo/cn.geektang.privacyspace) For Android mobile pentest.
 This is an Xposed module.
 The function of this module is to "hide" the apps, which can achieve the "Second space" function of MIUI
 - [Dopamine](https://github.com/opa334/Dopamine) Dopamine is a semi-untethered jailbreak for iOS 15 and 16
+- [checkra1n](https://checkra.in/) Jailbreak for iPhone 5s through iPhone X, iOS 12.0 and up
+- [roothide](https://github.com/roothide/Bootstrap) Jailbreaking for iOS 15.0-17.0 A8-A17Pro & M1+M2
+- [palera1n](https://palera.in/) Jailbreak for iPhone, iPad, Macbooks, and AppleTV's for versions 15 and higher
 - [SSL bypass check](https://github.com/0xCD4/SSL-bypass) A comprehensive Frida script for bypassing root detection, SSL certificate pinning, and Frida detection mechanisms in Android applications.
 - [PSPY Linux](https://github.com/DominicBreuker/pspy) Enumeration host or monitor linux processes without root permissions
 - [MT.CN](https://mt2.cn/guide/) Android to rebuild apk and modified apk